How to Write an Email or a Letter in Italian

 2. The introduction

-To say the reason why you’re emailing someone, you can use the following formulas:
+To say the reason why you’re emailing someone, use these formal introduction formulas:

 3. The body